-Time period, Mode Responsibilities Immediate to R&D followed by Ministry of Forestry and Environment Short term Program (Central) along with State Govts. and SAUs
+Mode Responsibilities R&D followed by Ministry of Forestry and Environment Program (Central) along with State Govts. and SAUs R&D followed by

 Action 2: Large Scale Promotion of Apiculture:

 - In both rural as well as urban areas at the locations suitable for beekeeping in India (given in the Appendix VI) - Supply beehives through public as well as private bee nurseries. - Co-operative initiatives such as the Karnataka Beekeepers Associations must find special attention in this respect. - Demonstration apiaries to be setup followed by promotional activities in nontraditional but potential areas. - Shifting the responsibility of promotion of apiculture from Dept. of Industry & Commerce to Depts. of Forestry/Agriculture/Horticulture.